kgbier/sdl-luckyfruit/README.md

 * It does some type of text rendering using a bitmap image.
 * It has some windows you can drag around.

-## planned features?
+## Planned features?
+* Bundling assets into a blob to pull in at load time
+* Better layout system (Constraints?
+Flow layouts?)
+* More widgets
-* nothing really...
+* ...?

 # Dev environment
-* Written on Windows using mingw32 and its g++.
+* Written and tested on MacOS Mojave
-* The makefile statically links some mingw32 dlls for executable portability.

 # Build instructions
-* On Windows using mingw32 run make.bat.
-* OR invoke make, it'll compile into an 'obj' folder and link into the 'bin' folder.
+* Invoke `make`, it'll build the application into the `bin` folder.

 # Run instructions
-* Make sure you have the bitmap font in the 'bin/res' directory.
 * As this uses SDL2, (on Windows) ensure you have an up-to-date SDL.dll file next to the executable.
-* Run the executable from the 'bin' directory.
+* Run the executable from the `bin` directory.